collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 In this tutorial, we learned how to use the _soundworks_ distributed state management system which we consider one of its most versatile component.

 You learned how to create global state that are common to all clients of the application, how to use shared states to describe your clients and how use them to implement remote control and monitoring interfaces.
+Along the way, you have seen how to use the _soundworks_ within your application (i.e. `npx soundworks`) and how to create user interface component working with the `$layout`.

-In the next tutorial, we will see another building block, the `Context` class, proposed by _soundworks_ to help keeping your application organized as it gets more complex.
+In the next tutorial, we will see how to extend the possibilities offered by soundworks, as well as novel features of the default application template, by learning the how and why of the `platform` plugin.